 During the coronavirus (COVID-19) pandemic, lockdown measures stalled coca leaf harvesting, and other difficulties trafficking cocaine have influenced drug prices in some countries.

 What Else Can An Eight Ball Refer To?

 Cocaine is not the only illicit drug that can be referred to as an eight-ball.

 People who use or sell illicit drugs often use the term ‘eight-ball’ to refer to 3.5 grams of crystal meth, or Olde English 800, which is a brand of malt liquor.

-Cocaine is a highly addictive drug that can be snorted, smoked, or injected.
+Smoking, injecting, or snorting cocaine can cause a range of health issues, including addiction.
 Using cocaine can cause a rush of euphoria, energy, and other side effects due to its effects on the brain.